AlexandreZT/Portfolio/README.md

 The develop branch is a collaborative branch

-The nomDev's branches are personal branches
+The nameDev's branches are personal branches